 But probably the most widespread complaint about El Al is the cramped seat setup in Economy Class, which does not leave a comfortable space in between rows and seats and makes for tight legroom.
 For those blessed with longer legs, this is a definite minus.

-As of 2012, El Al now offers "Economy Class Plus."
+El Al also offers "Economy Class Plus."
 This is a new, curtained-off section in between business and economy where you get more legroom, a footrest, a lower incline when you push back your seat, a personal entertainment center and an electric outlet for your electronic devices.

 Economy Plus costs an additional $80 - $150 depending on the length of the flight.
 This can a good option for some, especially on shorter flights.

 IFE – Inboard Flight Entertainment

 The newer fleet planes have good flight entertainment on demand.